 The defendants, Air & Liquid Systems Corp., CBS Corp., and Foster Wheeler LLC have asked the high court to overturn the U.S. Court of Appeals for the Third Circuit ruling regarding whether products liability defendants can be held liable under maritime law for injuries caused by insulation or asbestos-containing parts not originally sold with these products and which the defendants did not make, sell, or distribute.
 If the court upholds the ruling, manufacturers may face liability for third-party component parts if the injury was reasonably foreseeable.

-How Waters Kraus & Paul Can Help Victims of Asbestos Exposure
+How Waters Kraus Paul & Siegel Can Help Victims of Asbestos Exposure

 Using our extensive resources, our asbestos attorneys have helped victims of asbestos exposure that occurred here in the U.S. and abroad.
-With a national presence and a wealth of experience prosecuting mesothelioma cases, Waters Kraus & Paul provides aggressive representation throughout the entire course of litigation.
-To learn more about legal representation at Waters Kraus & Paul, or to have one of our asbestos attorneys review your potential mesothelioma or other asbestos-related illness case, email us or call 800.226.9880.
+With a national presence and a wealth of experience prosecuting mesothelioma cases, Waters Kraus Paul & Siegel provides aggressive representation throughout the entire course of litigation.
+To learn more about legal representation at Waters Kraus Paul & Siegel, or to have one of our asbestos attorneys review your potential mesothelioma or other asbestos-related illness case, email us or call 800.226.9880.